simon-hjp/MAIR_projectG16/README.md

 - **Dialog System Application**:
 Using the dialog model and classifiers, we'll develop a text-based dialog system application.
 Users will interact with our system to receive restaurant recommendations.

-The Diagram of the dialog system application.
+The conversation flow of the dialog system application, where the rectangles represent system utterances and circles represent 	user responses.
+The rhombus shape represents an internal logic handler of inputs ( if-else functionality).
 ![Diagram](diagram.png)

 **Part 2**: